hpc/charliecloud/doc/ch-image_desc.rst

    :code:`--build-cache`
       There are three modes for the build cache:
       1. enable: The cache may be both read and written.
-This is the default if Git version xxxFIXMExxx is installed.
+This is the default if Git version 2.30.1 or higher is installed.

       2. rebuild: Reading from the cache is disabled, except for obtaining the base image with FROM, which is read from the cache if it exists.
 (This